tobilg/docker-mongodb-marathon/README.md

 ## Introduction

-This Docker image was created to make it as easy as possible to create a MongoDb ReplicaSet on top of an existing Apache Mesos cluster, with Marathon as scheduler.
+This Docker image was created to make it as easy as possible to create a MongoDB ReplicaSet on top of an existing Apache Mesos cluster, with Marathon as scheduler.
 The [official MongoDB ReplicaSet tutorial](https://docs.mongodb.org/manual/tutorial/deploy-replica-set/) contains several steps to initialize the ReplicaSet and to add the members.
 It even gets more complicated if you want to add authentication and other things.
-This image intents to hide this complexity by using a small Node.js application which handles the configuration, togehter with the usage of Docker environment variables.
+This image intents to hide this complexity by using a small Node.js application which handles the configuration, together with the usage of Docker environment variables.

 ### External preparations